-- Ensure that all pupils can make the most of their God given talents and become the people God is calling them to be - Provide an ambitious, inclusive, broad and balanced education for all pupils that is coherently planned and sequenced towards cumulatively sufficient knowledge for skills and future learning and employment - Provide opportunities to deepen pupils' faith and relationship with God. - Provide opportunities for pupils to learn about our environment and the impact our actions can have on God's creation and other people. - Enable pupils to develop knowledge, understand concepts and acquire skills, and be able to choose and apply these in relevant situations. - Support pupils' spiritual, moral, social and cultural development. - Support pupils' physical development and responsibility for their own health, and enable them to be active - Promote a positive attitude towards learning. - Ensure equal access to learning for all pupils, with high expectations for every pupil and appropriate levels of challenge and support. - Have a high academic/vocational/technical ambition for all pupils. - Equip pupils with the knowledge and cultural capital they need to succeed in life. - Provide subject choices that support pupils' learning and progression, and enable them to work towards achieving their goals, fostering a sense of vocation. - Support transition develop pupils' independent learning skills and resilience, to equip them for the next key stage of education or employment.
+- Ensure that all pupils can make the most of their God given talents and become the people God is calling them to be - Provide an ambitious, inclusive, broad and balanced education for all pupils that is coherently planned and sequenced towards cumulatively sufficient knowledge for skills and future learning and employment - Provide opportunities to deepen pupils' faith and relationship with God. - Provide opportunities for pupils to learn about our environment and the impact our actions can have on God's creation and other people. - Enable pupils to develop knowledge, understand concepts and acquire skills, and be able to choose and apply these in relevant situations - Support pupils' spiritual, moral, social and cultural development (SMSVC) - Support pupils' physical development and responsibility for their own health, and enable them to be active - Promote a positive attitude towards learning - Ensure equal access to learning for all pupils, with high expectations for every pupil and appropriate levels of challenge and support - Have a high academic/vocational/technical ambition for all pupils - Equip pupils with the knowledge and cultural capital they need to succeed in life - Provide subject choices that support pupils' learning and progression, and enable them to work towards achieving their goals, fostering a sense of vocation - Develop pupils' independent learning skills and resilience, to equip them for further/higher education and employment - Deliver Relationships, Health and Sex education (RSHE) that meets statutory and diocesan guidance.